jagthedrummer/seshy-lander/source/subscriptions.html.markdown

 If there's a clear "band leader" type then _maybe_ the subscription is on their Personal team and they extend the subscription to the band.
 (A lot like the Solo Artist & Side Project scenario.)

-For more... democratic band arrangements you might want to have the subscription be owned by the band team.
+For more... democratic (or professional!) band arrangements you might want to have the subscription be owned by the band team.
 Then several people in the band can be Billing Admins and will be able to manage the subscription.